Collaboration delivers innovative design solution in response to building regulation changes

 “The point of this work,” Tom explains, “was to get us involved before the project goes into planning rather than after, which is typically when we get involved.
 It’s much better to get these design features incorporated at the beginning, rather than as an afterthought when it’s gone through planning.

-“Once it’s gone through planning, it can be very costly and time-consuming for clients to go back into planning for brise soleil, for example, to mitigate overheating.
+“Once it’s gone through planning, it can be very costly and time consuming for clients to go back in to planning for brise soleil, for example, to mitigate overheating.

 “With this project,” Tom continues, “we’ve taken the bull by the horns.
 There’s no point in clients burying their heads in the sand – these changes are going to impact all developments that are not currently out of the ground.

 “It’s been great working with Adam and Keith as a team, and hopefully pushes the point across that as an industry this is what we’ve got to do.
-It’s part of the greater good to secure the safety of the environment for future generations.”
+It’s part of the greater good to secure the safety of environment for future generations.”

 To find out more about the specific project and the shutter design solution, contact Keith Owen at OSG Architecture.
 To discuss SAP calculations, contact Tom Owen at SEA Building Compliance, and for any building control queries relating to a project you may have in the pipeline, contact Adam Dodd at Harwood.